yunhuijang/VCReasoner/README.md

-# VCREASONER: Mechanistic Reasoning Traces Dataset
+# VC-TRACES: Mechanistic Reasoning Traces Dataset

 A dataset of structured mechanistic reasoning traces for virtual cell reasoning.
-VCREASONER provides a multi-agent framework to understand and predict how biological perturbations (drugs, gene knockouts, etc.) affect cells at a mechanistic level.
+VC-TRACES provides a multi-agent framework to understand and predict how biological perturbations (drugs, gene knockouts, etc.) affect cells at a mechanistic level.

 ## Dataset Overview